Riyajain77/Socio-Butterfly/README.md

 - cloudinary: A cloud service that offers cloud storage, image and video hosting, and more.
 - socket.io-client: The client-side library for socket.io.

-## Important Notice

-Acknowledging the current state of Socio-Butterfly, I want to express gratitude for your engagement with the platform.
-As its sole creator, I'm aware of certain functionalities experiencing turbulence, such as delayed real-time messaging and occasional login issues.

-After login or signup, the page is an error, so refresh the page the chat page will appear. you can create a group and search for the user by clicking on the search button and ensure that the user you are searching for is logged in.
-You can message the user, but there is some problem with the real-time messaging, so after messaging the user, click on some other user and again click on the user you have messaged, and the message will appear.

-Please be assured that rectifying these issues is a priority.
-For now, if you encounter any login challenges, a simple page refresh should seamlessly complete the login process.
-Being a novice in web development, I'm committed to refining Socio-Butterfly to deliver a seamless and enjoyable user experience.
-Expect continuous updates as I actively work on improvements.

-Thank you for your understanding and support.

-Explore Socio-Butterfly Now!

 Note: Socio-Butterfly is a project by Riya Jain.
 Your patience is appreciated as I refine and enhance the platform.